sfeir-open-source/sfeir-school-git/README.md

 # About

-Template repository for Sfeir School, this template could be use to start a school with revealJS and sfeir school theme
+Template repository for SFEIR School, this template could be use to start a school with revealJS and SFEIR School theme

 Don't forget to replace all xxx by your techno